quotient-im/libQuotient/CONTRIBUTING.md

 #### Generating CS API contents
 1. Pass additional configuration to CMake when configuring libQuotient:
    `-DMATRIX_SPEC_PATH=/path/to/matrix-spec/ -DGTAD_PATH=/path/to/gtad`.
-   Note that `MATRIX_SPEC_PATH` should lead to the repo while `GTAD_PATH` should have the path to GTAD binary.
+   Note that `MATRIX_SPEC_PATH` should lead to the _repo_ (not the API folder) while `GTAD_PATH` should have the path to GTAD _binary_.
 If you need to specify where your clang-format is (see the previous section) add `-DCLANG_FORMAT=/path/to/clang-format` to the line above.
-If everything's right, the detected locations will be mentioned in CMake output and will trigger configuration of an additional build target called `update-api`.
+If everything's right, the detected locations will be mentioned in CMake output and an additional build target called `update-api` will be configured.
 2. Generate the code: `cmake --build <your build dir> --target update-api`.
    Building this target will create (overwriting without warning) source files in `lib/csapi`, `lib/identity`, `lib/application-service` for all YAML files